splunk/observability-workshop/content/en/other/1-imt/initial-setup.md

 ![putty-3](../images//putty-security.png)

-Once connected, login in as **ubuntu** and the password is the one provided in the Google Sheet.
+Once connected, login in as **splunk** and the password is the one provided in the Google Sheet.

 Once you are connected successfully you should see a screen similar to the one below: